Bob Bowman (coach): Arizona State University head coach

 Bowman was hired as the swim coach at Arizona State University in 2015.

 In March 2023, Bowman led the ASU men's swimming and diving team to its first Pac-12 Conference Championship in program history.
 Later that month, Bowman would lead the ASU men's swimming and diving team to second place at the NCAA division I championships.

 The following year, Bowman led the ASU men's team to its second Pac-12 Conference Championship in program history and later that season, to their first NCAA team title at the 2024 NCAA Division I Men's Swimming & Diving Championships.

 University of Texas Director of Swimming and Diving & head men's coach

-On April 1, 2024, Bowman was named the director of swimming and diving & head men's swimming and diving coach at the University of Texas.
+On April 1, 2024, Bowman was named the director of swimming and diving & head men's swimming and diving coach at the University of Texas at Austin.
 In this role, Bowman will serve as the direct head coach to the men's team while also working alongside head women's swimming and diving coach Carol Capitani and diving coach Matt Scoggin in overseeing the entire swimming and diving program at Texas.